Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 };
 ```

-We'll be using the chaining API for a simple example in the next section, which should make things clear.
+We'll be using the chaining API for a simple example in the next section.

 ## Troubleshoot relative file imports

-The Vue CLI 3 [documentation](https://cli.vuejs.org/guide/html-and-static-assets.html#building-a-multi-page-app) states that static assets are inlined when they are referenced using a relative path and smaller than 4KB:
+The Vue CLI 3 documentation on [Static Assets Handling](https://cli.vuejs.org/guide/html-and-static-assets.html#building-a-multi-page-app) mentions that static assets are inlined when they are referenced using a relative path and smaller than 4KB:

 > Internally, we use `file-loader` to determine the final file location with version hashes and correct public base paths, and use `url-loader` to conditionally inline assets that are smaller than 4kb, reducing the amount of HTTP requests.

-Although, when you reference an SVG file it won't get inlined.
+However, when you reference an SVG file it won't get inlined.
 The file only gets a version hash for cache busting when building your application:

 ```html
 <img src="./assets/logo.svg" alt="Logo">